TreeSynth: Synthesizing Diverse Data from Scratch via Tree-Guided Subspace Partitioning: Method

 \section{Method}

-Inspired by the mapping between a decision tree and data space, we propose \name, a tree-guided subspace-based data synthesis approach.
+Inspired by the mapping between a decision tree and data space, we propose \name{}, a tree-guided subspace-based data synthesis approach.
 It consists of two primary stages: data space partitioning and subspace data synthesis.
-The first stage generates a spatial partitioning $\mathcal{T}$, analogous to the construction of a decision tree, while the second synthesizes data within each atomic subspaces (\textit{i.e.}, leaf node).
+The first stage generates a spatial partitioning tree $\mathcal{T}$, analogous to the construction of a decision tree, while the second synthesizes data within each atomic subspaces (\textit{i.e.}, leaf node).
+Beyond data synthesis, we also elaborate how \name{} can re-balance existing datasets, facilitating more comprehensive coverage and induced performance improvement.